mongodb/mongodb-kubernetes/scripts/evergreen/test_clusters/README.md

   value you need is the value of the `<openshift_cluster_token>`.
 A token will be something like `HAh_04jcJ5_9mmwIsxPj1b1becaa8KUNapExp5jHw8Gw`.

+### Token Expiration

+As part of the cluster install process, we set the expiration time of the cluster tokens to 100 days (from the default of 1 day).
+Please make sure your tokens are updated before they reach EOL.

 ## Origin of the Name